-Working with Lists
+Working With Lists

 To open an item, just tap on it.
-If you're viewing a list of scores, you can swipe from left to right over an item and tap "peek" to preview it.
+If you're viewing a list of scores, you can swipe from left to right over an item and tap the glasses icon to preview it.
 Tap the thumbnail image of the page to open it, tap the + button in the lower right-hand corner to open it in a new tab, or tap outside of it to close the preview.
 To delete or share an item, swipe your finger across it from right to left and tap one of the actions that appear.

 You may also see a button or symbol off to the right-hand side of each item.
 A light gray arrow or chevron symbol indicates that selecting the row will display an additional list of items, such as selecting a composer to see all of their scores.
-A circled, colored arrow is a button: tap on it to view and edit metadata for that item, or tap anywhere else in the row to open it.
+A circled, colored arrow button lets you edit an item, while tapping anywhere else in that row opens the item instead.